-In order to accurately detect and monitor head and neck cancer, doctors employ a procedure called rhinolaryngoscopy, during which a patient’s airway’s and throat are examined using a small, thin, flexible fiber optic tube.
-The images and videos captured are then used by UF’s team of physicians and oncology specialists to assist with diagnosis and treatment planning.
+In order to accurately detect and monitor head and neck cancer, doctors employ a procedure called rhinolaryngoscopy, during which a patient’s airway’s and throat are examined with the help of a small, thin, flexible fiber optic tube.
+The images and videos captured are then utilized by UF’s team of physicians and oncology specialists to assist with diagnosis and treatment planning.

 The UF Department of Radiation Oncology has recently approved the use of the Ambu® aScope™ for patients, a new rhinolaryngoscope that increases comfort and safety during rhinolaryngoscopy.
 The device’s flexible endoscope, designed with high-bending angles and precise tip motion, features a small 3.0 mm outer diameter to minimize discomfort.
 Because it is single use, no cleaning, re-use, or repairs are needed, significantly decreasing the risk of infection for patients.